 In light of the present circumstance and the Govornor’s Strike Force to Reopen Texas policies regarding businesses and COVID-19, Geronimo Oaks is committed to navigating these uncertainties with the utmost focus on supporting our community ceremonies and traditions while prioritizing safety and respecting every person’s right to their own points of view.
+Here is our COVID-19 Protocol for Weddings.

 The Texas Department of State Health Services (DSHS) is working closely with the Centers for Disease Control and Prevention (CDC) in responding to the new coronavirus disease 2019 (COVID‑19) that is causing an outbreak of respiratory illness worldwide.